 Enclosure 3 – Information for the Nuclear Material Events Database

-The regional office shall forward copies of all documentation regarding a material incident (i.e., “Preliminary Notifications,” reports of medical events, follow-up inspection reports) to the NMED contractor and the NRC NMED Project Manager, .
+The regional office shall forward copies of all documentation regarding a material incident (i.e., “Preliminary Notifications,” reports of medical events, follow-up inspection reports) to the NMED contractor and the NRC NMED Project Manager, NMSS.
 For publicly available documents, entry into ADAMS meets the requirement for forwarding the documents.
 For documents that are not publicly available, the regional office must redact the non-publicly available information from the document in order for the document to be placed into ADAMS as publicly available.
 Only publicly available information can be placed into NMED.

 The NMED Event No. and/or the event notification number must be annotated on each document.
 The regional office is responsible for ensuring that sufficient information is provided for the NMED item to be considered "complete."
 The basic information along with the additional specific information for certain types of events, outlined below, constitute a “complete” record.